VidyaSource/website/src/_content/blog/the-mckinsey-developer-productivity-analysis-is-a-ruse.md

 with the elite pedigree of ["the kids" in Succession](https://succession.fandom.com/wiki/Roy_family).

 Management consulting isn't a bad idea.
 In fact, it's a great idea!
 We have all known managers who...aren't great.
 They can use help.
-Luminaries like Eliyahu Goldratt, Peter Drucker, Adam Grant, and many others have made significant contributions to organizational psychology.
-The problem is McKinsey
-[gets a lot wrong](https://x.com/TrungTPhan/status/1688583089323438080?s=20) and, even worse, has [sold its "expertise" to the worst clients and themselves have done legally dubious things](https://fortune.com/2023/06/21/mckinsey-hiring-ethics-salary/).
+Luminaries like Eliyahu Goldratt, Susan David, Peter Drucker, AMy Edmonson, Daniel Goldman, Adam Grant, and many others have made significant contributions to management consulting and organizational psychology.
+The problem is McKinsey [gets a lot wrong](https://x.com/TrungTPhan/status/1688583089323438080?s=20) and, even worse, has [sold its "expertise" to the worst clients and themselves have done legally dubious things](https://fortune.com/2023/06/21/mckinsey-hiring-ethics-salary/).